Go Back

 What will happen if my NIPT comes back “high risk”?

 Tests like amniocentesis or a chorionic villi sampling can, in rare cases, result in pregnancy loss.
 When we need these invasive tests, the risk is often worth the benefit, but we recommend that you do the non-invasive testing first.
 NIPT is an excellent test – it’s low risk & it’s reliable – and for most people it eliminates the need for the riskier diagnostic testing.
+If you have a known genetic history or a previous pregnancy affected by a genetic issue, you may opt to skip NIPT and go straight to diagnostic testing.
+We will discuss these options at your prenatal visit.

 Why would I choose genetic screening?